 In December 2022, the EUAA signed its first operational plan with Austria, to help enhance the capacity of the Austrian authorities to respond to emergency reception needs.
 The operational plan covered the period from 6 December 2022 until 30 September 2023 and was subsequently extended.
-The plan was
+The operational plan with Austria ended on 30 June 2024, inter alia due to decreasing pressure on the Austrian system, as well as resource constraints incurred on the side of the EUAA and the need to reprioritise support.